In this article, we will show you everything you need to know about Docker logs and how to work with them.

 Life would be much simpler if applications running inside Docker containers always behaved correctly.
 When things inevitably start going wrong, you need diagnostic information to determine how and why.

-If you are a system administrator and responsible for building and managing containerized applications, docker logging is one of the most important for you.
-Dealing with the logs are is of the best ways to help reveal errors, aid in debugging, and optimize your application’s performance.
+If you are a system administrator responsible for building and managing containerized applications, docker logging is one of the most important things for you.

 Related: What is Docker Container: An Introductory Guide for Beginners